Wa Ns7eyx̱ ta Temíxw

 The Housing List team:

-- Receives and processes completed applications relating to housing and townhouse/ten-plex lists, including Change Category forms.
+- Receives and processes completed applications relating to housing, including Change Category forms.

 - Examines applications and confirms validity based on terms and conditions of the Housing Policy.